corda/corda/docs/source/corda-network/governance-guidelines.md

 The Foundation shall charge a fee for Membership, as described in section 6.1.

-The Operator shall charge the Foundation for the provision of services, including management of Participants, Network participation and access services, Network map and notary services.
+The Operator shall charge the Foundation for services that the Operator provides under the requirements of the contract with the Foundation, including management of Participants, Network participation and access services, Network map and Operator-provided notary services.
 The Operator may also provide fee-based services that are supplementary to those needed to participate on the Network.

 #### 5.2.3 Change of Network Operator
 For three years upon establishment of the Foundation, R3 will undertake the role of Operator.
 Annually thereafter, the Board will approve the appointment of the Operator, which may be changed with a Mandatory Governance Event and vote.
 As noted, the Foundation shall hold the Trust Root, and the Operator and any services they operate shall be provisioned with intermediate certificates that derive from this.
+The Operator must enter into an escrow arrangement upon appointment, so that existing certificates continue to work, certificate revocation lists continue to be published, and there is no disruption to Participants if the Operator is changed.

 #### 5.2.4 Change Management Process
 The Network will periodically require participating nodes to implement change.
 A change notification and management